-You’ve chosen an organic lifestyle.
-You eat organic foods.
-You exercise.
-Now it’s time to make your bedroom, the room where you spend one-third of your life, as healthy as it can be.
-To create an organic or all-natural bedroom, the first focus should be on removing airborne allergens like dust mites, pollen, mold, mildew, bacteria, viruses, and Volatile Organic Compounds (VOCs) that disrupt sleep and can pose long-term health problems.
+To create a healthy bedroom, the first focus should be removing airborne allergens.
+These include things like dust mites, pollen, mold, mildew, bacteria, viruses, and Volatile Organic Compounds (VOCs) that disrupt sleep and can pose long-term health problems.
 The American Lung Association and the EPA recommend three strategies for reducing indoor air pollution:

 - Control sources of pollution